Jazqa/kwin-quarter-tiling/README.md

 - Tiles windows
 - Maintains the tiled layout when windows are interacted with
 - Automatically creates and moves between virtual desktops
-- Supports mouse and keyboard control
+- Supports mouse and keyboard controls

 ## Preview